Agniv-Paul/Age-Gender-Recognition/README.md

 ## Installation

-Need to istall the basic requiremnemts like CV2
+Need to install the basic requirements like CV2
  " pip install opencv-python "

 ## Usage